ARCHER2-HPC/archer2-website/support-access/status.md

 - [Usage statistics](#usage-statistics)

+## Delayed return to service 27th March 2025

+As you will be aware, ARCHER2 was unavailable to users yesterday, 26th March, due to a planned maintenance session that was scheduled between 07:00 and 23:59.

+Unfortunately, the work has not been completed within that timeframe, so the maintenance has had to be extended.

+We do not have a current estimated time for the return to service at this moment, but we will provide further updates as we have them.

 ## Current System Load - CPU

 The plot below shows the status of nodes on the current ARCHER2 Full System service.
 A description of each